Make more informed purchasing choices. Our comprehensive guide will assist you in choosing the best Hyundai Tucson model year for yourself.

 This model introduced a bold new design language, cutting-edge technologies, and an upgraded engine lineup that includes both hybrid and plug-in hybrid options.

-The 2023 model saw the introduction of advanced safety features as standard, such as Forward Collision-Avoidance Assist (FCA), Lane Keeping Assist (LKA), and High Beam Assist (HBA).
+The 2023 model saw the introduction of sophisticated safety features as standard, such as Forward Collision-Avoidance Assist (FCA), Lane Keeping Assist (LKA), and High Beam Assist (HBA).

-Technology-wise, the 2023 model boasts a 10.25-inch full-touch infotainment screen, Hyundai’s latest BlueLink-connected car services, and a high-end Bose audio system.
+Technology-wise, the 2023 model boasts a 10.25-inch full-touch infotainment screen, Hyundai’s newest BlueLink-connected car services, and a high-end Bose audio system.

-The 2023 Hyundai Tucson model stands out for its abundance of standard features, commitment to safety, and alternative fuel options, hence being categorized as the finest year in this generation.
+The 2023 Hyundai Tucson model stands out for its wealth of standard features, commitment to safety, and alternative fuel options, hence being categorized as the finest year in this generation.

 The Worst Year: 2022

-While the 2022 Hyundai Tucson represented a major leap forward for the model in terms of design and features, it suffered from several significant issues that led to it being classified as the worst year of this generation.
+While the 2022 Hyundai Tucson represented a significant leap forward for the model in terms of design and features, it suffered from several major issues that led to it being classified as the worst year of this generation.

 Most notably, numerous owners reported engine and powertrain problems.
 These included instances of the engine losing power, rough shifts, and instances of the engine stalling.

-These mechanical issues led to an increase in maintenance costs and significantly affected the reliability of the vehicle.
+These mechanical problems led to an increase in maintenance costs and substantially affected the dependability of the vehicle.

 Hyundai Tucson Average Resale Values

-The following graph provides a comprehensive perspective on the average resale values of various model years of the Hyundai Tucson.
+The following graph provides a thorough perspective on the average resale values of various model years of the Hyundai Tucson.

 Conclusion